Skip to content

 The Oil Well Investment Process: From Prospect to Production

 Knowing the timeline sets realistic expectations.
-Here's what the progression from prospect identification to revenue generation actually looks like.
+Here's what the path from prospect to revenue actually looks like.

 1. Prospect Identification & Leasing